Florida Golf Guide -

 "If you work here, you can get an autograph from pretty much every baseball player in camp," Buckley said.
 "I hand the signed balls out as prizes for the Junior Golf program."

 It doesn't take a genius to figure out that Abacoa's clubhouse is a good place to spot Major League Baseball players during Spring Training.
-The defending champion St. Louis Cardinals practice and play their spring games in the Abacoa sports complex; so do the Florida Marlins.
+The St. Louis Cardinals practice and play their spring games in the Abacoa sports complex; so do the Florida Marlins.

 And this is far from the only south Florida golf spot to double as a ballplayer hang come spring.
 Baseball and golf are closely linked in these days before the games start counting.

-PGA Learning Center - Spring Training"A lot of times we'll be in a towns where there's not a whole lot to do.
+"A lot of times we'll be in a towns where there's not a whole lot to do.
 And you have free time," Cardinals pitcher Mark Mulder said.

 "Golf is a good way to get your mind off baseball, while still being competitive.
 Heck, Babe Ruth probably brought his golf clubs to spring training."